CosmicSubspace/MSI-Keyboard-Lights/README.md

 The keyboard will mirror what's displayed on the screen.
 [Video demo](https://youtu.be/LV5GNS1c5tg)
 #### AudioAmplitude.py
-The keyboard lights will react to your mic, or your computer's speaker output.
+The keyboard lights will react to your computer's stereo speaker output.
 The louder the sound, the brighter the keyboard.
 [Video demo](https://youtu.be/rExPTK0rIv0)

 ## Requirements